Effect of temperature difference on pressure loss

 Starting situation: 20 K spread gives 1.145 bar pressure loss at the worst point with a suitable pump

-In the results under Consumers, it can be seen that the desired 20 Kelvin temperature difference is actually maintained at every moment of heat extraction.
+In the results under Consumers, it can be seen that the desired 20 Kelvin temperature difference is actually reached at every moment of heat extraction.

 Changing the spread to 15 K in the steady-state calculation and system valve